Declaration of Compliance 2018-2019

-Hull and East Yorkshire Hospitals NHS Trust is able to confirm that mixed sex accommodation has been virtually eliminated in all of its hospitals.
+Hull University Teaching Hospitals NHS Trust is able to confirm that mixed sex accommodation has been virtually eliminated in all of its hospitals.

 Every patient has the right to receive high quality care that is safe, effective and respects their privacy and dignity.
-Hull and East Yorkshire Hospitals NHS Trust is committed to providing every patient with same gender accommodation to help safeguard their privacy and dignity when they are often at their most vulnerable.
+Hull University Teaching Hospitals NHS Trust is committed to providing every patient with same gender accommodation to help safeguard their privacy and dignity when they are often at their most vulnerable.

 The Trust is able to confirm that mixed gender accommodation has been virtually eliminated in the Trust.
 Apart from a few exceptions for clinically justifiable reasons, patients who are admitted to any of our hospitals will only share the room where they sleep with people of the same gender.
 In addition, same gender toilets and bathing facilities will be as close to their bed area as possible.